-To begin the repair, dip the end of the filler rod into the liquid flux, and apply the flux to the work area.
-Keep the bottle of flux close, as you’ll be reapplying throughout the repair.
+To begin the auto body repair, dip the end of the filler rod into the liquid flux, and apply the flux to the work area.
+Keep the bottle of flux close, as you’ll be reapplying throughout the auto body repair.

-Thin steel requires very little preheating, so broadly heating the parent metal with a torch will gradually bring the parent metal to proper working temperature.
-Super Alloy 1’s flux transforms from honey colored to root beer brown when the steel reaches 350°F, indicating that it’s time to add the filler rod.
+Thin steel requires very little preheating, so broadly heating the auto body panel with a torch will gradually bring the parent metal to proper working temperature.
+Super Alloy 1’s flux transforms from honey colored to root beer brown when the steel auto body panel reaches 350°F, indicating that it’s time to add the filler rod.

-In this video, the tinning technique is demonstrated.
+In this auto body repair video, the tinning technique is demonstrated.
 Tinning is a process of coating one metal with a thin layer of soft solder, and is one of the many techniques for which Super Alloy 1 is ideal.

-Note: Super Alloy 1 may not adhere to the steel if the metal is too hot.
+Note: Super Alloy 1 may not adhere to the steel auto body panel if the metal is too hot.
 If this happens, pull the torch away and continue to rub the rod on the metal’s surface until the steel starts to cool to the correct melting temperature.

 As Super Alloy 1 begins to adhere to the parent metal, you begin to see a thin layer of solder on solidify.
 Build these layers until the entire hole has been filled, then grind the finished solder and prepare the body panel for paint.